-- Section 6: sets out a duty to require all public authorities (including statutory undertakers such as DCWW) to seek to "maintain and enhance biodiversity", and to "promote the resilience of ecosystems"; - Section 7: requires publication of a list of species and habitats of principal importance for maintaining and enhancing biodiversity.
+- Section 6: A duty to require all public authorities (including statutory undertakers) to seek to "maintain and enhance biodiversity", and to "promote the resilience of ecosystems"; - Section 7: requires publication of a list of species and habitats of principal importance for maintaining and enhancing biodiversity.
 Lists of Section 7 priority species and habitats have been produced as a result, and should be accounted for in maintaining and enhancing biodiversity.

-Sustainable Management of Natural Resources (SMNR) and the DECCA framework for Net Benefits to Biodiversity are integral to maintaining and enhancing these duties.

-The SMNR Principles aim to utilise natural resources in a way, and at a rate, that maintains and enhances the resilience of ecosystems and the benefits they provide.
+Sustainable Management of Natural Resources (SMNR) is integral to maintaining and enhancing these duties.
+The SMNR Principles aim to utilise natural resources in a way, and at a rate that, maintains and enhances the resilience of ecosystems and the benefits they provide.
 In doing so, the needs of present generations are met without compromising the ability of future generations to meet their needs.
 Following the SMNR Principles will also help to achieve the Wellbeing Goals, which have been put in place to improve the social, economic, environmental and cultural wellbeing of Wales.
-These goals are established in the Well-being of Future Generations (Wales) Act 2015.
+These goals fall under the Well-being of Future Generations (Wales) Act 2015.
 The application of the SMNR Principles and a Wellbeing approach can help to identify solutions which provide multiple benefits under appropriate management.
-Appendix A sets out the SMNR Principles and Wellbeing Goals, in relation to the scope of this assessment.
+Appendix A sets out the SMNR principles and Wellbeing Goals, in relation to the scope of this assessment.